Bottas leads Hamilton in British GP practice

 Verstappen, winner of the previous race in Austria to end Mercedes’ run of 10 successive wins, was third fastest in the morning.

-Red Bull team boss Christian Horner suggested earlier in the week that the pressure of trying to match Verstappen was getting to Gasly and he should just focus on his driving and ignore social media.
+Red Bull team boss Christian Horner had suggested earlier in the week that the pressure of trying to match Verstappen was getting to Gasly and he should just focus on his driving and ignore social media.

 The Frenchman was lapped by his team mate in Austria and his seat has been under increasing scrutiny.